nrfconnect/sdk-nrf/samples/wifi/sta/README.rst

  * Connect the **Vout** on PPK2 to **P22** pin **1** on the nRF7002 DK.

-To measure the current consumption of the nRF7002 device in nRF7002 DK, complete the following steps:
+To measure the current consumption of the nRF7002 device in the nRF7002 DK, complete the following steps:

  * Remove jumper on **P23** (VBAT jumper).
  * Connect **GND** on PPK2 kit to **GND** on the nRF7002 DK.